HIP HOP FOR CHANGE RADIO: SF 89.5 FM

-We use radio media to broadcast educational music and dialogue pertaining to relevant urban social issues throughout the Bay.
+As leaders of the community, we use radio media to broadcast educational music and dialogue pertaining to relevant urban social issues throughout the Bay Area.
 We highlight local progressive Hip Hop artists that are so sorely missed, even within shows that claim to represent the Bay Area and local talent.
-In our multi-year history on air, we've only played two songs that were not from local artist so we are claiming our spot on the airwaves to promote the beauty, depth, and knowledge of local Hip Hop and its importance in our community.
-We want to thank you for tuning in.
+It has always been our mission to promote the beauty, depth, and knowledge of local Hip Hop, and its importance to our communities.
+We thank our loyal listeners for tuning in and always supporting!

 KPOO is an independent, listener-sponsored, noncommercial radio station.
 KPOO has Board members from various communities of San Francisco who are responsible for its operation.
 KPOO broadcasts 24 hours a day on 160 watts, with a radiated power of 270 watts, covering San Francisco, Oakland, and the Bay Area